ecoli.library.parquet_emitter

 uint32 is 2x smaller than int64 for values between 0 - 4,294,967,295.

-ecoli.library.parquet_emitter.get_config_value(conn, config_subquery, field)[source]
+ecoli.library.parquet_emitter.config_value(conn, config_subquery, field)[source]

 Gets the saved configuration option (anything in config JSON, with double underscore concatenation for nested fields due to flatten_dict()).
+Automatically quotes the field name to handle special characters.
+Do NOT use double quotes in field.

 Parameters: